 With 10 minutes before needing to leave, I take off my jeans and work to get the ink stain out.
 I put a towel inside the jeans behind the stain, take a wet cloth with some dish soap and start scrubbing.
 I prayed too.
 Seriously… my favorite pair.

 Thankfully, the stain came out.
 The ink actually soaked into the towel.
-If I hadn’t put the towel inside, the back of the jeans would have absorbed the stain.
+If I hadn’t put the towel inside, the back of my jeans would have absorbed the stain.

 This potentially devastating incident reminded me of salvation for several reasons.

 I couldn’t blame anyone else.
 So often, we want to look for somewhere else to place blame.
 We try to avoid admitting we did anything wrong.
 This is pride.
-The stain on my jeans was my fault, just like I cannot blame anyone else for the sin in my life.
+The stain on my jeans was my fault, I could not blame anyone else just like I cannot blame anyone else for the sin in my life.

 Had I not put the towel in the pant leg, I would either have had to scrub the other side of my jeans or given them up as lost.
-But the towel took on the stain and removed it from my jeans.
+Instead, the towel took on the stain and removed it from my jeans.
 Jesus does the same for us.
 He did it on the cross at Calvary.
-When we admit our sins and ask for forgiveness, he absorbs those sins, and we no longer have to bear their stain on our lives.
-Sure, there are consequences, but we certainly do not become useless.
-He washes us clean and makes us presentable again.
+When we admit our sins and ask for forgiveness, he absorbs those sins, and we no longer have their stain on our lives.
+Sure, there are consequences, but we are still clean and spotless because Jesus washes us clean and makes us presentable again.

 If I hadn’t taken the time to get the stain out right away, the ink would have dried, and my favorite jeans would have become my work-around-the-house jeans.
 This equates to keeping short accounts in my spiritual life.

-Looking back on the inky jeans incident, I realize the stain resulted from my failure to think first.
+So often, sin happens because we don’t stop and think before acting.
 I just pulled off the cap.
-So often, sin happens because we don’t stop and think before acting.
-The incident also happened because I failed to take care of the pen in the first place.
+Going even further, I failed to take care of the pen in the first place.
 When we intentionally avoid situations that can lead to sin, more of our lives will remain stain-free.

-Also, I am thankful that the pen fell out of the washer onto the floor and didn’t make its way into the dryer.
+I’m also thankful the pen fell out of the washer onto the floor and didn’t make its way into the dryer.
 Otherwise, a whole load of clothing may have gotten permanently stained.
-With temptation, God either gives us a way to bear it or a “way out.”
-(I Corinthians 10:13) It’s a matter of whether or not we take that way out and if we rely on Him when it’s presented to us.
-If we don’t, sin often results.
+Likewise, God often gives us a way out of temptation (I Corinthians 10:13).
+We can avoid sin if we take that way out and rely on the Holy Spirit to lead us.